 3) Respiratory symptoms (~50% of patients) are caused by eosinophilic infiltrates, pulmonary fibrosis, heart failure, or pulmonary embolism and include chronic nonproductive cough and dyspnea.

-5) Gastrointestinal symptoms (~30% of patients) are associated with mucosal ulcerations, bleeding, perforation, cholecystitis, and eosinophilic gastritis/gastroenteritis; they include diarrhea and abdominal pain.
+4) Gastrointestinal symptoms (~40% of patients) are associated with mucosal ulcerations, bleeding, perforation, cholecystitis, and eosinophilic gastritis/gastroenteritis.
+They include diarrhea and abdominal pain.

 6) Neurologic symptoms (~55% of patients) include behavioral abnormalities, memory impairment, ataxia, and features of peripheral polyneuropathy.